 The energy use of an infrared heater is mentioned in watts (W) and can be seen on the packaging.
 Energy use is also shown on a sticker on the device or a sticker on the power cord.
 This wattage is the amount of electrical energy that is converted to heat by the heater.
 It is simultaneously its electricity use and its heat output.

 This means that it is irrelevant how the heater looks or what size it is.
-The mentioned wattage (W) is the energy use and heat production.
+The mentioned wattage (W) is its energy use and heat production.
 In this article, I will explain what the costs are per watt and how efficient infrared heaters are.
 Additionally, I will show what types of infrared heaters are available and how they compare to regular electric space heaters in terms of energy use and heat production.

-Infrared heaters energy use per room
+Infrared heater’s energy use per room

-The following table shows the required energy use per room of infrared heaters vs convection-based heaters (typical warm-air producing heaters).
+The following table shows the required energy use per room of infrared heaters vs convection-based heaters (typical warm-air-producing heaters).
 The room sizes are based on typical American room sizes.

 |Room||Room size (square feet)||Required wattage (infrared)||Required wattage (convection)|